Francisco de Arobe: Early years

 Francisco de Arobe was the son of a black man named Andrés Mengache from Madagascar and a Nicaraguan indigenous woman of unknown name.
 Together they had managed to escape from a slave ship anchored on the coast of Esmeraldas.
 Andrés Mengache founded a maroon community on the coast in the 1550s and 1560.
 By 1577 he had been killed in disputes with neighbouring Native American communities.
 His sons Juan and Francisco inherited his leadership role.
 In that year another maroon leader, Alonso de Illescas sought to bring them under his control.
 He was unable to do so, even with Spanish help.

 This power struggle between the Illescas and the Mangache-Arobe family was made worse by the suspicion that Alonso had murdered Andrés Mangache.
 The conflict was resolved when Francisco’s brother Juan Mangache married a daughter of the Illescas.
 The two families accepted each others’ rule in specific areas: the Illescas in Cabo Pasado to the south, and the Arobe in the bay of San Mateo, to the north.

 1570s

-Due to the struggle between the indigenous people and the mulattoes, as well as the attempts at alliances between them, there would be several conflicts with two marked sides.
-One by Illescas and his alliance with indigenous people which had a more rebellious character, and the other led by Francisco de Arobe who had a peaceful approach towards the Spanish monarchy in America.
+Due to the struggle between the indigenous people and the mulattoes, as well as the attempts at alliances between them, there would be several conflicts with two distinct sides.
+One, led by Illescas and his alliance with indigenous people had a more rebellious character, and the other led by Francisco de Arobe who had a peaceful approach towards the Spanish monarchy in America.
 This would lead Arobe to adopt the Catholic religion in 1578 and approve the construction of a church in his town, Bahía de San Mateo.
 Later, at an unknown date, Francisco de Arobe married a woman named Doña Juana and had at least two children.